 In truth, exercising with weights is generally the best way to produce a lean, sexy and athletic looking body.

-You don’t have to lift weights as heavy as Jeff (or me for that matter) to be strength training.
+You don’t have to lift extremely weights heavy weights to be “strength training”.

 To me the term “strength training” is simply about progressing and getting stronger.

 So if you can currently only squat 8 times with 10kg, that’s fine.

 Next time aim for 9 reps, the time after aim for 10 reps, and the time after that try 12kg for 8 reps.